11. Networking and Communications

 Why I chose ESP-NOW — and ruled out the alternatives

-My project needs two ESP32 boards to communicate in real time: a button press on Board A must move the servo on Board B with no noticeable delay.
+My project needs two ESP32 boards to communicate in real time: as the ultrasonic reading on Board A changes, the servo on Board B must follow with no noticeable delay.
 Here is why I rejected each alternative:

 - Wi-Fi — requires a router (or one board acting as a software access point).
 Connection setup takes seconds, and even after connecting, the TCP/IP stack adds latency that makes servo responses feel sluggish.
 Wi-Fi is the right choice when you need internet access or a web dashboard, but not for fast local control.